Suffolk Law School is committed to providing a diverse

 hours (excludes take home examinations) may request that one be rescheduled.
 Such requests are handled

-by the Associate Dean/Registrar.
+by the Office of Academic Services.
 It is expected

 that students will sit for all examinations as scheduled.
 Examinations